 Renewable, low-cost energy.

 If your business needs lots of power you’ll love Washington State.
-Low-cost energy is one of the many reasons companies like BMW and Amazon Web Services have located their operations here.
 We offer businesses the largest coordinated hydroelectric system in the world.
-Nearly 75% of our power is derived from the many rivers that flow through the state.
-This renewable resource is augmented by a growing reliance on environmentally friendly wind and solar power.
-As such, energy costs can run as low as 2.88¢ per kWh and average 4.13¢ per kWh statewide for industrial customers.
+Nearly 75% of our power is derived from the many rivers that flow through the state and the state’s legislature has mandated that 100% of all energy be derived from clean power sources by 2045.
+Energy costs can run as low as 2.88¢ per kWh and average 4.13¢ per kWh statewide for industrial customers, some of the lowest rates in the nation.

 In addition to hydroelectric, wind and solar energy, Washington State offers competitively priced natural gas, delivered via pipeline from British Columbia and Alberta, Canada.
 Additional sources of natural gas are also being explored, as is the ability to manage our power grid for maximum efficiency, stability and reliability, allowing seamless load balancing to ensure uninterrupted and consistent flows of energy.